 God does bring great good even out of natural disasters.
 For nothing can befall the Christian except by our Lord’s permission.
 All things that are permitted work together for good to those who love God (Romans 8:28).
 If God permits suffering to come upon His children, it is not to destroy them but to refine them (Romans 8:17).

 The plan of salvation does not offer Christians a life free from pain and hardships on this earth.
 On the contrary, it calls upon them to follow the Lord in afflictions.
 The catastrophes and troubles of this life sets the Christians’ priorities straight and take their attention from the world and lead them to look to heaven for their home.
 They teach the believers the truth about their weak and dying condition and cause them to depend on God for help and salvation (1 Peter 5:7).

 Job’s ten children died in natural disasters (Job 1:18-19).
 Job’s wife urged him saying, “curse God and die” (Job 2:9).
 But Job said, “The Lord gave and the Lord has taken away.
 Blessed be the name of the Lord” (Job 1:21).
 Job’s words were a bold denial of Satan’s insinuation (Job 1: 11).
 To the question, “Does Job fear God without regard for selfish gain?”
 Job gave the answer “Yes.”
 Satan had seen many of his followers who would have cursed God under such calamities—but Job’s attitude was incomprehensible.

 In fact, Job added, “Though he slay me, yet will I trust in him” (Job 13:15).
 Even though Job was being tested, he kept his trust in God in spite of the tragedies he went through.
-As a result, after the test, God blessed him greatly for his steadfast faith (Job 42:12-16).
+As a result, after the test, the Lord was greatly pleased with him and blessed his latter days even more than his beginning (Job 42:12-16).

 In His service,